 Ad copy or sitelinks rejected by Google

-Where to see rejection reasons
+Where to see the disapproval reason

 - Open Google Ads.